Qui sommes-nous ?

 Attenuated live vaccines (such as measles-mumps-rubella) does not need any adjuvant: they are sufficiently immunogenic.

-Aluminium salts are among the most commonly used adjuvants worldwide with over 90 years of follow-up in respect of their use, and hundreds of millions of injected doses.
+Aluminium salts are among the most commonly used adjuvants worldwide with over 90 of use, and hundreds of millions of injected doses.

 Novel adjuvants for novel vaccines have been developed, particularly emulsions and phospholipids.
 Others are under development.

-Calcium phosphate-based adjuvants were developed in the 1970s, but were subsequently abandoned.
-The literature data did not demonstrate either superior tolerance or superior adjuvanticity.
+Calcium phosphate-based adjuvants were developed in the 1970s, but were later abandoned.
+Data in the literature did not demonstrate either superior tolerance or superior efficacy.

 Batch release: two-pronged specific control

-Vaccines are sensitive medicines: their production uses starting materials of biological origin, as well as a complex process, subject to variability.
-Their marketing conditions are enhanced via a release process by a national authority in addition to the quality control generally performed by the manufacturer.
+Vaccines are sensitive medicines: their production involves starting materials of biological origin, as well as a complex process, subject to variability.
+Their marketing conditions are enhanced through a release process by a national authority in addition to the quality control generally performed by the manufacturer.

-ANSM’s release control for each batch, alongside the quality control performed by the manufacturers, is a further guarantee of vaccine safety.
+ANSM’s release control for each batch, alongside the quality control performed by the manufacturers, provides an additionnal guarantee of vaccine safety.

 Guarantee of quality and independence of controls